 HOME-OFFICE Competition Entry, in collaboration with Daniel Jacobs.

-The United States Post Office was established in Revolutionary America as one of the first civic institutions founded through the Constitution.
-The tenets of the Post Office were to provide low-cost and universally-accessible correspondence, both private and public, to the newly formed American electorate.
-Originally intended to inform the voting public through the circulation of news, the Post Office continues to enact this legacy of civic literacy and political agency.
-To work within the unique architectural heritage of Columbus, we propose as a site for architectural intervention the colonnade of the Columbus, Indiana Post Office, designed by Kevin Roche in 1970.
-The proposal seeks to re-engage the public ethos of the Post Office, celebrating it as a crucial artifact of civic empowerment, and re-imagining it as a space that strengthens social and political agency within a community.
+The United States Post Office was established in Revolutionary America through the Constitution.
+Its tenets were to provide low-cost and universally-accessible correspondence to the newly-formed electorate, informing the voting public through the circulation of news.
+To work within the architectural heritage of Columbus, we propose as a site for architectural intervention the colonnade of the city’s post office designed by Kevin Roche in 1970.
+The proposal seeks to re-engage this public ethos of the post office, celebrating it as a crucial artifact of civic literacy and agency.

-Within the 200' by 16' dimension of the colonnade, the chairs, the lights, and the table will create a series of outdoor rooms within this new town hall.
-Constructed of 2’ x 8’ sheets of white powder-coated steel on light trestles, the table will be white slab that simply floats in the space, claiming a monumentality in its scale and blankness.
-The surface, empty and neutral, formalizes the political agency of a community’s voice, creating a space of dissemination, persuasion, and rhetoric.
+Occupying the 200' by 16' dimension of the colonnade, the chairs, the lights, and the table will create a provisional town hall.
+Constructed of 2’ x 8’ sheets of white powder-coated steel on trestles, the table will be a white slab that simply floats in the space, claiming a monumentality in its scale and blankness.
+The surface, empty and neutral, formalizes this space of dissemination, persuasion, and rhetoric.
 The lighting will be construction site fluorescent tubes, arrayed above the table, supported within a scaffolding of pipe bracing and cables hung from the overhead beams.
-The sequence of lights, ordered yet provisional, will play against the scale of the columns, emphasizing the temporary nature of the project and its ethos of process and transitional use.
-TABLE-TOP is an opportunity to reimagine the relationship between architecture and political engagement, using space to frame and enable an expanded definition of citizenship, belonging, and participation.
-The abstraction of the white surface of the table, the clustering of chairs, and the scaffolding of fluorescent lights will create a totalizing environment, transforming the monumental colonnade into a luminous space of exchange, leisure, and social engagement.
+The sequence of lights will contrast with the scale of the columns, emphasizing the provisional nature of the project and its ethos of process and transitional use.
+TABLE-TOP is an opportunity to re-imagine the relationship between architecture and political engagement, using space to frame and enable an expanded definition of citizenship, belonging, and participation.
+The abstraction of the white surface of the table, the clustering of chairs, and the scaffolding of fluorescent lights will transform the monumental colonnade into a luminous space of exchange, leisure, and engagement.